tararelan/tararelan/README.md

 ## Tara Relan
 Hello, I'm Tara, and welcome to my GitHub page!
-I am currently a final year electronic engineering student at the Hong Kong University of Science and Technology (HKUST).
+I am a final year student studying electronic engineering with big data technology at the Hong Kong University of Science and Technology (HKUST).
 I am interested in data science (especially in the field of biology) and creating computer vision models.
 ### Current Projects
 - ECE Final Year Project (MATLAB, Python)